Dyckesville, Wisconsin

-Dyckesville is an unincorporated census-designated place in Brown and Kewaunee counties in the U.S. state of Wisconsin located in the towns of Green Bay and Red River.
-As of the 2020 census its population was 490, down from 538 at the 2010 census.
-Dyckesville is bypassed by Wisconsin Highway 57, which ran through the community until 2006.
+Dyckesville is an unincorporated census-designated place in Brown and Kewaunee counties in the U.S. state of Wisconsin, located in the towns of Green Bay and Red River.
+As of the 2020 census, its population was 490, a decline from the figure of 538 tabulated in 2010.
+Dyckesville is bypassed by Wisconsin Highway 57, which passed through the community until 2006.
 Dyckesville is part of the Green Bay Metropolitan Statistical Area.

 History

-Dyckesville was founded around 1860 by Louis Van Dycke, and named for him.
+Dyckesville was founded circa 1860 by Louis Van Dycke, and was named for him.
+He established a general store at a point in Red River township, he was also postmaster there, and first district attorney, and township treasurer ten years.

+In popular culture

 A fictionalized version of Dyckesville appears in the 2018 video game The Crew 2.